Therapy with Adoptive and Foster Families - Faculty

 National and regional experts teach each session.
 Instructors provide a strong foundation in theoretical perspective, current research, and the development of therapeutic skill that enable students to practice at both individual and family levels.

-Sherri L. Alderman, MD, MPH, IMH-E, is a board-certified developmental behavioral pediatrician with special interest in serving families with young children.
-Her professional experiences reflect her clinical, research, teaching, and parent and professional training interests.
+Sherri L. Alderman, MD, MPH, IMH-E, is a board-certified developmental behavioral pediatrician and Child Development Coordinator in the Oregon Health Authority Transformation Center.
+Her professional experiences in clinical, research, teaching, and parent and professional training interests center on early childhood development.
 Prior to coming to Portland, she was on faculty at the University of New Mexico’s University Center for Excellence in Developmental Disabilities.
-Dr. Alderman is also the medical director for the Oregon Pediatric Society Screening, Training and Referral Training program (START) and serves on the Oregon Pediatric Improvement Partnership (OPIP) advisory board.

 Leslie Brown, LCSW, CADCI, Clinical Services Coordinator at Children’s Relief Nursery, LifeWorks NW.
 Leslie's areas of expertise are in early childhood working primarily with infants, toddlers, and preschoolers.
 She currently works at the Children's Relief Nursery as the Clinical Services Coordinator.
 Children's Relieve Nursery provides training to local providers on Early Childhood Traumatic Stress and also facilitates a local Child Parent Psychotherapy Learning Collaborative.
 Leslie is a founding member of the Oregon Infant Mental Health Association.
 Leslie participated in the Child-Parent Psychotherapy Learning Collaborative facilitated by Patricia Van Horn, Ph.D.